 It is important to consult an accountant or other professional to help you with your taxes to ensure you are completing them correctly.

-Bank and SBA loans are probably the best option, other than friends and family, for funding a restaurant business.
+Bank and SBA loans are probably the best options, other than friends and family, for funding a restaurant business.
 You might also try crowdfunding if you have an innovative concept.

-Federal regulations, licenses and permits associated with starting a vending machine business may include doing business as (DBA), health license and permit from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents and other intellectual properties, as well as industry-specific licenses and permits.
+Federal regulations, licenses, and permits associated with starting a vending machine business may include doing business as (DBA), health license and permits from the Occupational Safety and Health Administration (OSHA), trademarks, copyrights, patents and other intellectual properties, as well as industry-specific licenses and permits.

 A restaurant may need the following, depending on the requirements in your area: